Acceptance Apparel

 Problem Statement

-Having your own website is better than just having an Etsy store because it offers more freedom in marketing and design and can be more profitable.
+Having your own website is better than solely having an Etsy store because it offers more freedom in marketing and design and can be more profitable.
 Common online shopping problems include sizing, delivery times, and returns, so I aim for these processes to be smooth.
 For my client, I focused on building a loyal customer base and boosting sales.

 Quick Context